wenbobao/PPiOS-Rename/README.md

 7. Select Build Phases.

-8. Add a script phase by selecting the `+` (right above Target Dependencies) and then selecting New Run Script Phase (it should run as the last phase, and will by default).
+8. Add a script phase by selecting the `+` (just above Target Dependencies) and then selecting New Run Script Phase (it should run as the last phase, and will by default).

 9. Rename the phase from `Run Script` to `Analyze Binary`.